MSCA-LIKE/OpenScienceTrainingCourse/10_seminar5/notes/readme.md

 There are other services, for example [DataWiz](https://datawiz.leibniz-psychology.org/DataWiz/).
 You may be required to use this or another service by your funding agency.

 ### Metadata
 Most DMP include a lot of metadata about the researcher and project.
-This could include the researcher's organisation, ORCID id, and other identifying information, It could also include funding agency and grant number.
-The metadata would allow a well-constructed portal to pull other data using that information; for example, if the researcher gave their ORCID id, that information could be used to pull the researcher's name, organisation, etc.
+This could include the researcher's organisation, ORCID ID, and other identifying information, It could also include funding agency and grant number.
+The metadata would allow a well-constructed portal to pull other data using that information; for example, if the researcher gave their ORCID ID, that information could be used to pull the researcher's name, organisation, etc.

 ### Allowing access
 Some online DMP tools allow you to give others access to a DMP so that they can provide feedback.
 You should probably give your supervisor access to it, but you should also give access to you colleagues as well so that they can provide feedback.